neuronsimulator/nrn/vector.rst

     Description:
         Resize the vector.
 If the vector is made smaller, then trailing elements will be deleted.
-If it is expanded, new elements will be initialized to 0 and original elements will remain unchanged.
+If it is expanded, h.elements will be initialized to 0 and original elements will remain unchanged.

         Warning: Any function that